- Raw Alfalfa Grass is known as "The Father of all Foods" and has been used for years in Chinese medicine to support the natural healing process.

 This product is 100% natural and minimally processed.
 Taste, smell, texture, and color may vary from batch to batch.

-Mixing suggestion: To increase flavor and nutritional profile combine with our organic maqui berry powder.
+Mixing suggestion: To increase the flavor and nutritional profile, combined with our organic Maqui berry powder.

 Botanical Name: Medicago Sativa.

-Other Names: Lucerne, Buffalo Herb, Purple Medic, Buffalo Grass, Chilean Clover, Father of All Foods (Al-
+Other Names: Lucerne, Buffalo Herb, Purple Medic, Buffalo Grass, Chilean Clover, Father of All Foods (Al--fa).